GDS2005/django-crud/README.md

 4. Create the database.

-5. Make a migration to generate the database.
+5. Run migrations to apply changes to the database.
 ```bash
 python3 manage.py makemigrations
 python3 manage.py migrate